 - Likelihood: The probability of an internal leak is 0.6 events per year and an external leak is 0.3 events per year or specifically right around once every 3 and a bit years

-This tool takes a leaf from financial modelling where a log-normal distribution is used to indicate the potential returns of a stock over a period of time.
+This tool takes a leaf from financial modelling where a log-normal distribution is used to indicate the potential returns of a stock over some time.
 We're doing essentially the same by modelling the impact value with the log-normal distribution and utilising the distribution mean as the expected loss for each threat.

 An interesting side note - a log normal distribution would also likely be used for defining the rate of the spread of the Covid19-pandemic currently happening with reference to trying to "flatten the curve" and on aircraft to understand fatigue-stress failure lifetimes of components in order for them to be replaced prior to causing any unsafe flight events.